offspot/kiwix-hotspot/README.md

 On a windows machine install python3.5 and QEMU

-download piboxinstaller
+download pibox-installer

-on a terminal go to piboxinstaller directory and run:
+on a terminal go to pibox-installer directory and run:

-"C:\Program Files\Python35\python.exe" "C:\Program Files\Python35\Scripts\pyinstaller-script.py" piboxinstaller_windows.spec
+"C:\Program Files\Python35\python.exe" "C:\Program Files\Python35\Scripts\pyinstaller-script.py" pibox-installer-windows.spec

 ## License